sreenathmmenon/movie_app/README.md

 ## Installation Steps

-**First, install virtual environment so that our changes/packages don't get installed globally If virtual environment is already presernt, then directly move to step 2**
+**First, install virtual environment so that our changes/packages don't get installed globally.
+If virtual environment is already present, then directly move to step 2**

 ```
 pip install virtualenv